gsa-oes/office-of-evaluation-sciences/pages/contact.md

 ## Supporting OES as an Academic Affiliate

-We identify opportunities to work with agencies on an ongoing basis, and often need additional subject matter expertise.
+We often require specific subject matter expertise as we identify opportunities to work with agencies on an ongoing basis.
 As an Academic Affiliate, you will be able to apply your work to improve government, and have the opportunity to publish results. <a href="https://docs.google.com/forms/d/e/1FAIpQLSeqnuRSZNKZt9bVLAGw6G64i5oUNDqsGcrX7dvgGpvlac9Cog/viewform?usp=sf_link">Tell us about your area of expertise</a>, and we may reach out to you to collaborate on a specific project.